-Our Audit Committee is composed of "independent" directors, as determined by our Board in accordance with NASDAQ and SEC standards.
+Our Audit Committee is comprised of a majority "independent" directors, as determined by our Board in accordance with NASDAQ and SEC standards.
 The Audit Committee has certain duties and powers as described in its written charter adopted by the Board.
-A copy of the charter can be found on our website at www.iradimed.com.
+A copy of the charter can be found in the Governance section of the Investors page on our website, which is located at www.iradimed.com.